LLM Native Microservice¶

 docker run -d --runtime=habana --name="llm-native-server" -p $TEXTGEN_PORT:9000 -e https_proxy=$https_proxy -e http_proxy=$http_proxy -e TOKENIZERS_PARALLELISM=false -e HABANA_VISIBLE_DEVICES=all -e OMPI_MCA_btl_vader_single_copy_mechanism=none --cap-add=sys_nice --ipc=host -e LLM_MODEL_ID=${LLM_MODEL_ID} -e LLM_COMPONENT_NAME=$LLM_COMPONENT_NAME $image_name

-1.4 Run Docker with Docker Compose (Option B)¶
+Option A: Run Docker with Docker Compose¶

 export service_name="textgen-native-gaudi"